 Fall arrived and we dove right into the first book in the What We Believe series, Who Is God?

 Although I was surprised how much reading was involved with the lessons each day, we all loved it.
 The littles never complained!
 Each day we had an activity to work on whether it be a coloring page, copy work, mini books, crossword puzzles or a picture to draw reflective of the day’s discussion.
-At the end of each week there were extra resources like a song to listen to or a Veggie Tales movie to watch that followed along with what we were studying.
+Following each lesson there were extra resources, songs to listen to or a Veggie Tales movie to watch.

 The stories were the perfect way for my kids to simply think through the eyes of another person who may share a worldview that is different from ours.
 Someday my kids will leave our little family tribe and I want them prepared to share the light of Jesus with those who think differently than they do.
 Part of that is having those conversations now and getting them to answer their own questions.